uoscompsci/PRISONER/doc/tutorials.distribute.rst

 Final thoughts
 ------------
-In this guide, we've introduced a few ways you can distribute your PRISONER experiments, which trade-offs between upfront complexity and the ease with which others can reproduce your experiment.
+In this guide, we've introduced a few ways you can distribute your PRISONER experiments, with trade-offs between upfront complexity and the ease with which others can reproduce your experiment.
 The scenarios we discuss here are based on our own experience in conducting and distributing experiments, and should not be considered the final word.
 Ultimately, you should choose whichever workflow